 Most state and local governments charge an annual tax on the value of real property that you own.
 Any of these real estate taxes (also called property taxes) on your primary or secondary residence are generally deductible on your return.
-For exceptions, see the additional information below.
+The amount of real estate taxes paid may be reported to you on Form 1098 Mortgage Interest Statement.

 To enter your deductible real estate taxes in the TaxAct® program: